cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 listed in the table above.
 The circuit is invoked with the following method:

 * `valid.eval(meas: list[F], joint_rand: list[F], num_shares: int) -> list[F]`
-  evaluates the circuit on a measurement and joint randomness.
-The output is a list of field elements: if every element is equal to `valid.field(0)`, then the circuit is said to "accept" the measurement; otherwise, if any element is not equal to `valid.field(0)`, then the circuit is said to "reject" the measurement.
+  evaluates the arithmetic circuit on a measurement and joint randomness.
+The output is a list of field elements: if every element is equal to `valid.field(0)`, then the circuit is said to "accept" the measurement;
+  otherwise, if any element is not equal to `valid.field(0)`, then the circuit is said to "reject" the measurement.

   This method can also be called on a secret share of the measurement, in which case it produces a secret share of the output.

+  The circuit must be composed of affine gates and gadget calls, so that the verifier may check the prover's proof and circuit evaluation using linear queries.
+This means that all non-affine multiplications in the circuit must be encapsulated in gadget calls.
+Additions of constants must be rescaled by the inverse of `num_shares`.

   Pre-conditions: